 For goods moving between the EU and Northern Ireland, the current arrangements under the NIP continue to apply.

 Moving goods from Northern Ireland to Great Britain should take place as it did pre-Brexit.
 There will be a very limited range of exceptions to this unfettered access policy.
 These will apply only in specific instances where goods movements require bespoke processes - such as to take account of binding international obligations, for example the movement of endangered species.
 In these cases, the relevant trade for which the procedures apply is extremely limited.

-- You or your delegate must pre-lodge declarations for goods requiring these or moving under special procedures such as transit.
-(Customers should populate their GMR with the resulting reference numbers, this can be done through BEEMS MANAGE).
+For goods requiring declarations or moving under special procedures such as transit, customers should submit appropriate declarations and populate their GMR with the resulting reference numbers.
+More information can be found here.

 There are some very limited exceptions where Export Declarations will be required for goods moving directly from Northern Ireland to Great Britain (declared into the Customs Declaration Service from 16 May 2021).
 These are; if the goods are under a Customs Special Procedure in Northern Ireland, in an authorised temporary storage facility, or on a list of goods for which specific processes apply based on specific international obligations.
 You can find a list of these goods here.

 In almost all instances Export Declarations are not required when moving goods from NI to GB.

 If as per the link above you are exporting goods from NI to GB under a Customs Special Procedure in Northern Ireland, in an authorised temporary storage facility, or on a list of goods for which specific processes apply based on specific international obligations, then you must ensure “pre-lodged” Export Declarations are made in CDS and provide the Haulier moving the goods with the following information to enable them to fulfil a Goods Movement Reference (GMR): Declaration Unique Consignment Reference (DUCR) – this will be generated by CDS